BernardinD/MembershipApp/README.md

 * Include Mac and Linux installation instructions
 * Use Kivy's ColorPicker class to add customization
 * Incoporate Mac steps into README (source: https://www.pyimagesearch.com/2018/05/21/an-opencv-barcode-and-qr-code-scanner-with-zbar/)
+* Updating to using Flutter instead of Kivy